bluz71/bluz71.github.io/_posts/2018-06-03-git-shortcuts_bash_tips.md

 navigate up and down the commit list to preview the differences of each commit.
 Github-style browsing in the command-line, almost.

-Refer to [fuzzy finding in Bash with fzf](https://bluz71.github.io/2018/11/26/fuzzy-finding-in-bash-with-fzf.html) for more such Git examples.
+Refer to [Fuzzy Finding in Bash with fzf](https://bluz71.github.io/2018/11/26/fuzzy-finding-in-bash-with-fzf.html) for more such Git examples.